Sandwich, chips, juice box, repeat… the kids are getting tired of eating it, and you are getting tired of packing it.

 Nibble plates are a great school lunch idea for kids because they are easy, quick, and have many different varieties!
 Pack crackers with deli ham, Havarti, and pear slices as a nibble plate in the kid’s lunchboxes today.

 Place cooked meatballs on toothpicks for a fun school lunch.
-To make things easy, serve our Firehouse Three Cheese Pasta with Meatballs for dinner and save the meatballs for lunch.
-Two meals, one dish!
+To make things easy, prep our Mini Turkey Meatloaves as meatballs for easy dipping.

 Pack hummus, pita bread, grape tomatoes, sliced oranges, and cucumbers into the lunchbox today for the perfect pita snack.